JustKong13/dynconv-4782/README.md

 For evaluation metrics, we kept track of the training loss at each batch, the loss at each epoch, the validation loss at each epoch, and the accuracy for each epoch.
 We also tracked the computational complexity of the model depending on the model inputs we would include for GMACs measurements.
 To measure this, we utilized the library “ptflops,” which is an open-source Python library to count FLOPs and GMACs in neural networks.
 Thus, we adjusted the inputs such that we could measure our model at different input sizes and get the complexity at different GMACs.
 This is different from their implementation, since they created specific environments for this type of testing and had code to control threading and such to control the budget.

 In terms of modifications, we had to adjust the way we trained the dataset, evaluating the model, and setting up the model due to computational constraints.
-This is discussed in depth in the analysis, as a part of the discrepancies of the implementation.
+This is discussed in depth in the analysis, as a part of the discrepancies of the implementation here: [Challenges, Discrepancies, Analysis](#challenges-discrepancies-analysis).

 To run this code, there needs to be a GPU.
 In addition, to include the evaluation metrics, we included the command `!pip install ptflops` to import the ptflops library, which will be tracking the GMACs of the model.